sanjaykirupaharan/DAS-Through-IoT/README.md

 ## Overview

-With the rapid development of science and technology, every year we are losing so many human lives due to automobile accidents and disabling a much more.
-Those losses are costing nations, losing human capital and cause for individual families are insurmountable- non-calculable.
-According to statistics from the world health organization (WHO), approximately 1.3 million people will die each year in traffic accidents by 2021.
-93% of deaths on the world's roads occur in low- and middle-income countries, even though these countries own about 60% of the world's vehicles.
-Therefore, the automobile industry and governments are paying more attention to accident prevention by introducing improved road safety systems for the public.
-Due to technological advances in the embedded systems, artificial intelligence (AI) and computer vision industries, and the internet of things (IoT), we can save millions of lives.
-Therefore, new trends such as driver assistance systems (DAS) and autonomous driving have been explored over the past decade.

-Self-driving cars recognize the unavoidable accidents that can happen, regardless of the quality of the electronic components or systems, there is no guarantee that failures will not occur.
-Compared to DAS, self-driving cars have less impact on the prevention of traffic accidents, because they cannot operate like humans and make accurate decisions.
-The sole motivation behind the development of DAS is that it helps drivers drive more safely by working before something happens.
-Therefore, with the development of telecommunication services, embedded systems and computer vision technology, DAS is an essential part of smart transport.
-Recently, the development of DAS has shown positive results in the integration of traffic sources, real-time vehicle status and monitoring of the driving environment.

-DAS generally consists of two parts: active safety and passive safety.
-Passive safety relies on certain devices, such as seat belts, airbags and bumpers, to protect passengers and reduce injuries.
-Passive safety alone cannot improve driving safety.
-93% of road accidents are due to a lack of awareness among drivers while driving.
-In addition, it is reported that if the driver is warned just 1.5 seconds before the incident, 90% of dangerous accidents can be avoided.
-In the automotive industry, a small mistake can cause personal injury or death, so extreme safety precautions must be taken.

-Recently, the IoT has continued to evolve, with the concept of connecting everything to everyone via the internet.
-The integration of machine learning and the IoT has great potential to improve the performance of different systems.
-According to the research available in the current literature, distraction is considered the leading cause of traffic accidents and can be avoided by deploying IoT-based DAS.

-As mentioned above, future technological developments can solve all the inconveniences caused and able to improve the efficiency of the system.
-In addition, major high-end car brands such as BMW, Volvo and Tesla have delivered more advanced driver assistance features and achieved significant success.
-The problem is that these brands are unaffordable for drivers in underdeveloped countries or the developing world.
-That is why we provide creative and innovative technical support to the mass market for car owners in less developed countries.
-This is a hybrid mode intelligent DAS with reliable and stable operation.
-The hybrid model of autonomous systems and human decision-making processes has surpassed the operation of a single autonomous system or human vehicle.
-The proposed system is fully aimed at improving safety by preventing accidents while also warning the driver.
-Most accidents that we believe, can be avoided provide technical support which could be affordable for a mass market of vehicle owners.

 ![Intro](https://user-images.githubusercontent.com/84900433/163723765-b8d4712a-0ac4-4c6a-b0e0-b2686663ace8.png)

 In this research, we proposed the concept of developing a DAS based on the IoT to create a large-scale wireless network by connecting drivers and data that collect and share information about your environment while driving.
 We propose a new driver distraction method that can detect various behaviours that distract the driver.
 With the emergence of deep learning methods and computer vision, the use of cameras and real-time processing of captured road scene videos has enabled extensive DAS functions.